 How the market will span out for the datacenter solutions segment?

-According to research carried out by Gartner, the value of the Indian data center infrastructure and solutions market will show a 5.2 percent increase year-on-year, totaling $2 billion in 2016.
-We are increasingly going to witness a companies looking at migrating towards hybrid and cloud based solutions as they can be assembled on site.
+According to research carried out by Gartner, the value of the Indian data center infrastructure and solutions market will show a 5.2 per cent increase year-on-year, totalling $2 billion in 2016.
+We are increasingly going to witness companies looking at migrating towards hybrid and cloud-based solutions as they can be assembled on-site.
 We expect organizations to request more efficiency inside the datacenter as well as a need to cut down on capital expenditure which can be facilitated with modular and smart datacenter solutions.
-As more and more organizations become confident about adopting hybrid and cloud based solutions, we believe that 2016 is going to be the definitive year when they will consider infrastructure as a service to overcome their infrastructure issues.
+As more and more organizations become confident about adopting hybrid and cloud-based solutions, we believe that 2016 is going to be the definitive year when they will consider infrastructure as a service to overcome their infrastructure issues.

 What verticals are propelling the demand for datacenter in India?

 From an enterprise demand perspective, we are currently focusing on start-ups, SMBs and SMEs.
 With a view, to reaching out to as many companies as possible we are running various on-ground programs for them, wherein we display our solutions so these companies can have a first-hand view of how these solutions work and benefit their businesses.
 In terms of verticals, we are primarily focusing on the BFSI and manufacturing sectors.

 Has the technology shift such as cloud, mobility, and virtualization impacted the overall datacenter solutions space in India?